In2aqua Faucets Review & Rating Updated: 03/13/19

 Component manufacturing by specialist companies is becoming the norm in European faucet production.
 The thinking is that specialist sub-contractors can do a better job, faster and at less cost, because that's all they do.
 A great many of Europe's best faucets are made this way by companies that still design, and engineer their own faucets but no longer manufacture the components that go into them.

 In2aqua pledges 10% of its net profits to provide healthy drinking water in third-world countries, and has two active projects at the moment: one to build a well in Uganda and one to harvest and store rainwater in Tanzania.

 German faucet companies are, as a rule, meticulous about complying with all of the many and diverse laws and regulations that govern the safety, reliability and water flow rates of faucets sold in North America.
 In2aqua is no exception.

-We judge these faucets to be a very good value — more upscale faucet for the dollar than is available from other brands of luxury faucets — and a faucet line worth looking into if you are in the market for stunningly finished, reliable, high-end product.
+We judge In2aqua faucets to be a very good value — more upscale faucet for the dollar than is available from other brands of luxury faucets — and a faucet line worth looking into if you are in the market for stunningly finished, reliable, high-end (and high-tech) product.

-We are still researching the company.
-So, if you have had an experience with a In2aqua faucet, — good, bad or indifferent — that you would like to share, please contact us or leave a comment below.
+We are continuing to research the company.
+If you have experience with In2aqua faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.